Interventional radiology: Arterial disease

 Treatment of dissections depends on several factors, including the location, extent, how long it has been developing (acute or chronic) and whether it is limiting perfusion.
 Surgical approaches to dissections can include reconstructing the aorta, surgical bypass and surgical fenestration.
 Like other arterial disorders, endovascular approaches to dissection such as stent-grafting and percutaneous fenestration can be utilized, either primarily or in combination with surgery depending on the complexity of the dissection.

-Penetrating aortic ulcer (PAU) is an advanced focal form atherosclerosis, most often encountered in the aorta.
+Penetrating aortic ulcer (PAU) is an advanced focal form of atherosclerosis, most often encountered in the aorta.
 It starts as a small plaque in the inner-most layer of the aorta called the intima, but the inflammatory process ulcerates and penetrates through this layer into the media.
 While PAU is considered a distinct entity, many think this is a precursor lesion to dissection or aneurysm.
-Along with intramural hematoma, aneurysm and dissection, PAU is recognized as one of several acute aortic syndromes — a spectrum of related conditions correlated to potential aortic rupture.
+Along with intramural hematoma, aneurysm and dissection, PAU is recognized as one of several acute aortic syndromes—a spectrum of related conditions correlated to potential aortic rupture.
 They thus have a high potential morbidity and mortality, and should at least be followed closely.

 Acute or active bleeding can occur throughout the human body due to a variety of causes.
 Interventional radiologists can address bleeding with embolization, usually with small plastic particles, glues or coils.
 Traumatic rupture of a blood vessel, for example, may be addressed this way if a patient is at risk of fatal bleeding.
 This has revolutionized medicine and interventional radiologists commonly treat refractory nose bleeds, excessive coughing of blood, intestinal bleeding, post-pregnancy bleeding, spontaneous intra-abdominal on intra-thoracic bleeding, bleeding related to trauma and post-surgical bleeding.
 In some instances where severe bleeding is anticipated, such as in complex surgery or the excision of a highly vascular tumor, interventional radiologists may embolize certain target blood vessels prior to the operation to prevent major blood loss.

 Transplant organs rely on healthy blood supply to survive.
 In some instances, the arteries that feed a transplant may narrow, typically where the donor vessel is sewn to the recipient.
 Interventional radiologists evaluate the blood supply of these patient's and may use balloons or stents to open narrowed vessels and keep the transplant organ functional.